performant-software/mel-website/_editions/what-is-a-fluid-text.md

 ---
 layout: editions_two-columns
-title: What is a Fluid Text?
+title: What is a Fluid Text
 permalink: /what-is-a-fluid-text

 ---